 The attorneys in Littler’s Employment Practices Audit group draw on the resources of Littler's national employment law practice, resulting in a more efficient and cost-effective audit process.
 One of those resources is Littler GPS®, the firm’s 50-state survey database of federal and state legislation and regulations on wage and hour, EEO, employee benefits and many other topics.
 Using the most up-to-date information available ensures Littler’s clients are in full compliance with federal and state laws.

 Littler is the largest law firm in the country devoted exclusively to the representation of employers in employment matters.
-With more than 900 attorneys in 56 offices throughout the United States, Littler has offices near most major metropolitan locations.

 The singular focus of our practice, our national footprint, and our best practice methodology and technology allow Littler to assist its clients in achieving their audit goals.